Two-Stage Penalized Regression Screening to Detect Biomarker-Treatment Interactions in Randomized Clinical Trials: Methods

 \subsection{Two-Stage Interaction Tests with Some Existing Screening Methods}

-Two-stage approaches use a screening test as a filtering stage (stage 1) to select a subset of biomarkers, and then in stage 2, only test interactions within the reduced set of biomarkers (a smaller $m$ in the Bonferroni Correction results in a less stringent significance level used in each single test), thus increasing power.
+Two-stage approaches use a screening test as a filtering stage (stage 1) to select a subset of biomarkers, and then in stage 2, only test interactions within the reduced set of biomarkers, thus increasing power.
 To preserve the overall family-wise error rate, two-stage approaches rely on the stage 1 screening tests being independent of the final stage 2 tests.
-More detail on how this is proved follows.

 A common stage 1 screening test used in two-stage interaction testing is a marginal association test \citep{kooperberg2008increasing}.
 Considering this type of screening test in the clinical trial setting, the marginal effect of a biomarker on the outcome can be measured in a regression model of the form